Upcoming Meetings and Events

 Social Time and Refreshments 7:00-7:30 p.m., Speaker 7:30 p.m.
-Open to the public, reservations are not required.

 The Goizueta Gardens at Atlanta History Center provide a perfect setting for GPPA.
 The extensive gardens are beautiful in every season.
 Come early to meetings and stroll the Frank A. Smith Rhododendron Garden in the ravine in front of McElreath Hall.
 To get a preview of the other gardens at AHC, go to their website at AHC Homes and Gardens.

 Film - Five Seasons

 "For me, garden design isn't just about plants, it is about emotion, atmosphere, a sense of contemplation.
 You try to move people with what you do.
 You look at this, and it goes deeper than what you see.
 It reminds you of something in the genes — nature, or the longing for nature." – Piet Oudolf

 The documentary, FIVE SEASONS: The Gardens of Piet Oudolf, immerses viewers in Oudolf's work and takes us inside his creative process, from his beautifully abstract sketches, to theories on beauty, to the ecological implications of his ideas.

 Intimate discussions take place through all fours seasons in Piet's own gardens at Hummelo, and on visits to his signature public works in New York, Chicago, and the Netherlands, as well as to the far-flung locations that inspire his genius, including desert wildflowers in West Texas and post-industrial forests in Pennsylvania.

 As a narrative thread, the film also follows Oudolf as he designs and installs a major new garden at Hauser & Wirth Somerset, a gallery and arts center in Southwest England, a garden he considers his best work yet.